willybarro/crafting-table-js/README.md

 - Drop (of drag-and-drop) does not work on mobile devices

 ## TODO
+- Add an item search feature, to let the user search for any block he wishes.
 - Disable user drag ingredient to output grid element
 - Double click remove output and add to the inventory
 - Stack similar ingredients